Rangahau o Kiwis Count Kiwis Count

 A new question on drivers of trust was added into the survey for the September 2023 quarter as we are interested in understanding more about what factors influence trust in the Public Service.
 This question covers aspects of the Public Service Act 2020 including Public Service values and spirit of service, as well as covering elements of the OECD’s framework on the drivers of public trust.

-Results from the September quarter show that high proportions of New Zealanders think the Public Service do their best to help New Zealanders (63%), are generally honest (63%), and treat people with respect (64%).
+Results from the March 2025 quarter show that high proportions of New Zealanders think the Public Service treat people with respect (66%), do their best to help New Zealanders (65%), and are generally honest (64%).

 The graph below shows the overall score per quarter for the drivers of trust.
 In a separate tab, the scores are given for the drivers by demographic dimensions — ethnicity, disability, age, region of residence and gender.
 As with the chart above, scores for demographic dimensions have been aggregated on an annual basis to reduce the volatility caused by small sample sizes.